 There are several advantages to having robotic knee replacement surgery when compared to the traditional method, including:

 Shorter hospital stay - not more than a week.

 Reduced risk of complications and infections.

-Less pain which leads to low doses of pain medicines post-surgery.
+Less pain leads to low doses of pain medicines post-surgery.

-Increased accuracy in the bone cuts which leads to better results.
+Increased accuracy in the bone cuts leads to better results.

 For severe conditions, robotic surgery is suggested as they lead to improved balance in the soft tissues around the knee, and improved alignment of the joint.
 Visit our orthopaedic hospital in Old Airport Road, Bangalore for the treatment of knee replacement.

 Robotic knee replacement surgery usually takes about 1-2 hours to complete.
 It is performed using a computer-assisted robotic arm.
 The robotic arm helps the surgeon to make more precise cuts and to place the artificial knee joint more accurately.
 In addition, CT scans and other imaging procedures produce an accurate 3D virtual representation of the patient's knee anatomy.
 The surgeon who performs the procedure, s/he can use this model as a guide while embedding the replacement knee components.